Policies and Procedures

 Workers' Compensation benefits include partial payment of lost wages if a work-related injury or illness causes the employee's absence for more than seven calendar days.
 In addition, Workers' Compensation, through the University's insurance carrier, pays all medical costs for medically necessary services pertaining to work-related injuries or illnesses when utilizing approved medical providers.
 The University will supplement wage payment by expending accrued personal, sick, or vacation leave, as necessary, once verification of the claim is received from the carrier, and the statutory "waiting period" has been met.

 When a work-related injury or illness results in lost time for more than 21 days, the Workers' Compensation wage benefits are retroactive to the original date of injury.
 In cases where the Workers' Compensation insurance carrier provides payment of wages, it is at the rate of two-thirds of the employee's average gross weekly wage at the time of injury or illness up to a statutorily established cap.
 The University's supplemental wage payment, when available, is provided up to the amount of the employee's regular net pay.
-The University will continue to pay the employee's portion of medical premiums, and the employee will be required to reimburse the University on a monthly basis.

 When a work-related injury or illness occurs, the employee must immediately report the work-related injury to a supervisor (regardless of the severity of the injury).
 Either the supervisor or the employee must also notify the Risk Management Office and the Office of Public Safety directly.
 At that time the supervisor and employee must complete the First Report of Injury or Illness packet and submit it immediately to the Risk Management Office.